Skip to content

 }

-The lat and lon parameters indicate the point your travel will start from, and costing lets you specify the mode of travel. pedestrian, bicycle, and auto are available for isochrone requests.
+The lat and lon parameters indicate the point your travel will start from, and costing lets you specify the mode of travel.
+You can generate isochrones for nearly a dozen modes of travel, including auto, bicycle, and pedestrian.
+You can find the full list of parameters in the API reference.

 Internally, our helper function also specifies a list of contours.
 These are set at 5, 10, and 15 minutes of travel time respectively.
 The color argument is passed through in the resulting GeoJSON feature properties, which we'll consume later.